quilix/fast-notes/ASUS_ROG_Strix_F-Z690.md

 Audio addapter
 ==============

-Works with the following kernels linux-image-5.19.0-0.deb11.2-amd64 available from the backports
+Works with the kernel linux-image-5.19.0-0.deb11.2-amd64 available from backports.